Diana DeGette: Early life, education and career

 A fourth-generation Coloradan, DeGette was born in Tachikawa, Japan, the daughter of Patricia Anne (née Rose) and Richard Louis DeGette.
 Her parents were American, and at the time of her birth her father was serving in the armed forces.
-She graduated from Colorado College, where she earned a B.A. in political science and was elected to the Pi Gamma Mu international honor society in 1979.
-She earned a Juris Doctor degree from New York University School of Law in 1982.
+She graduated from Colorado College, where she earned a Bachelor of Arts degree in political science and was elected to the Pi Gamma Mu international honor society in 1979.
+She earned her Juris Doctor degree from the New York University School of Law in 1982.
 She then returned to Denver and began a law practice focusing on civil rights and employment litigation.

 Colorado Legislature

 Long active in Denver politics, DeGette was elected to the Colorado House of Representatives in 1992.
 She was reelected in 1994 and chosen as assistant minority leader.
 She authored a law that guarantees Colorado women unobstructed access to abortion clinics and other medical care facilities, also known as the Bubble Bill.
 The United States Supreme Court found the Bubble Bill constitutional in Hill v.
 Colorado, 530 U.S. 703 (2000).
 DeGette also authored the state Voluntary Cleanup and Redevelopment Act, a model for similar cleanup programs.